 Adam Woodward is an associate at Devlin Law Firm.
-USPTO registered patent attorney and intellectual property specialist with experience representing clients in an array of patent, copyright, and trademark litigation matters.
+He is a USPTO-registered patent attorney and intellectual property specialist with experience representing clients in an array of patent, copyright, and trademark litigation matters.
 Additionally, Mr. Woodward prosecutes patent applications and trademark applications before the USPTO and has experience in the areas of biomolecular engineering, inorganic chemistry, thermodynamics, chemical engineering, materials science, electrochemistry, chemical processes and controls, medical devices, pharmaceuticals, and software design/programming.

-Prior to joining Devlin Law Firm, Mr. Woodward was lead counsel on a multi-million dollar software patent infringement case involving hospitality payment systems for a medium sized software company.
-Mr. Woodward has also litigation generic pharmaceutical patent disputes, trademark and copyright infringement cases, and advised clients on early-stage IP protection and corporate formation strategies.
+Prior to joining Devlin Law Firm, Mr. Woodward was lead counsel on a multi-million-dollar software patent infringement case involving hospitality payment systems for a medium sized software company.
+Mr. Woodward has also litigated generic pharmaceutical patent disputes and trademark and copyright infringement cases, as well as advised clients on early-stage IP protection and corporate formation strategies.

 Areas of Practice